Mimetis/Dotmim.Sync/docs/Scopes.rst

         Console.WriteLine(s1);
     }

-Once you have made the 2 syncs, your local syns_scope table should looks like that:
+Once you have made the 2 syncs, your local :guilabel:`syns_scope` table should looks like that:

 ===============   =========================   =======================
 sync_scope_name   sync_scope_schema           sync_scope_setup